 The march of progress

 Only land 'suitable for farming' qualified, whilst scrub vegetation cover was seen as the enemy.
 In reality, scrub represents the reversal of the process of environment degradation, whereas the tidy green fields beloved of the tourist industry do not encourage biodiversity.
-If we and the markets of Europe and the far east were not addicted to meat, or even if we ate what is now known to be the least unhealthy amount of meat, large stretches of farm land which are now used for grazing or growing fodder might be released for other purposes (see below) and life-saving 'rewilding' – or perhaps different types of farming or tourist activities - could have begun earlier, in many parts of UK uplands.
+If we and the markets of Europe and the far east were not addicted to meat, or even if we ate what is now known to be the least unhealthy amount of meat, large stretches of farm land which are now used for grazing or growing fodder could have been released for other purposes (see below) and life-saving 'rewilding' – or perhaps more sustainable types of farming or tourist activities - could have begun earlier, in many parts of UK uplands.

-The farming lobby claims that undergrazing of traditional pastures would lead to loss of biodiversity, with a return to bracken etc, but this is incorrect.
+The farming lobby has claimed that undergrazing of traditional pastures would lead to loss of biodiversity, with a return to bracken etc, but this is incorrect.
 Depending on what model is used of course, with sensible management it would certainly be much richer.
 Additionally, restoring vegetation prevents flooding and allows natural watercourses to return (see below).

-EBLEX ('The organisation for the English beef and sheep industry') in their defence of livestok farming on the hills, a few years ago commissioned an independent report Landscapes without Livestock which examines the potential impact on some of England’s most cherished landscapes if beef cattle herds and sheep flocks declined or disappeared.
+EBLEX ('The organisation for the English beef and sheep industry') in their defence of livestok farming on the hills, a few years ago commissioned an independent report Landscapes without Livestock which examined the potential impact on some of England’s most cherished landscapes if beef cattle herds and sheep flocks declined or disappeared.
 Here is part of the North York Moors as it is now: